 Dry cleaning and laundry work, which often involve using PCE and TCE, is also believed to be associated with pancreatic, kidney, esophageal, cervical, and lung cancers.
 There’s also growing support that they are associated with prostate, bladder, and colon cancers.

 This is a chemical produced by burning plastics like PVC pipes.
-It’s highly carcinogenic and can cause several forms of cancer, including angiosarcoma, colon cancer, and testicular cancer.
+It’s profoundly carcinogenic and can cause several forms of cancer, including angiosarcoma, colon cancer, and testicular cancer.
 Exposure to vinyl chloride has been shown to result in up to 5 times higher rates of liver cancer, lung cancer, and angiosarcoma.

 What Are the Side-Effects of the Water Contamination at Camp Lejeune?